 RCC's Infertility Specialist Staff

-Infertility specialists undergo extensive subspecialty training in the diagnosis and treatment of infertility and advanced surgical procedures.
-They must complete a medical degree followed by a four year residency in obstetrics and gynecology and a three year fellowship program in reproductive endocrinology and infertility.
+Diagnosing and treating infertility is complex and Infertility specialists undergo extensive subspecialty training.
+A four year medical degree must be completed followed by a four year residency in obstetrics and gynecology and a three year fellowship in reproductive endocrinology and infertility.
+Once this training is complete oral and written boards must be passed to achieve board certification in reproductive endocrinology and infertility.

-Consulting an infertility specialist early in the course of diagnosing and treating infertility has been shown to increase the chances of having a baby, usually in shorter times, and at less expense.
-The cost of successful conception is critical since most treatments are not covered by insurance.
-A specialist will perform numerous tests on both partners to identify the cause(s) of infertility.
+Consulting an infertility specialist increases the chances of having a baby, usually in shorter time, and at less expense.
+A specialist will evaluate both partners to identify the cause(s) of infertility.

 We feel that frequent communication with you doctor is essential to quality care so you will see your infertility specialist at most office visits.
 We encourage you to review patients’ evaluations of our specialists on our website and the online physician rating sites.
 Videos discussing each doctor’s feelings about helping couples are posted on the biography pages.